jderusse/http-broadcast/examples/docker/README.md

 ## What's inside

-- a varnish image containing a vanishd server and a `http-broadcast` instance
+- a varnish image containing a varnishd server and an `http-broadcast` instance
 - a dummy `nginx` instance
 - a mercure hub
 - a `bench` container that send a `GET` request every seconds, and send a `PURGE` request every 10 seconds